-7 Ways Being A Camp Counselor Prepared Me For Anything
+I Was A Camp Counselor And It Prepared Me For Life

 Camp counseling is not just about wearing bandanas, weird sandals and matching staff t-shirts.
 There's really no substitute for what a few weeks in this role can teach you.